An all-encompassing guide to our community curation

 - Social Sciences & Community Building Aimed 20%; current 26% of the community (Includes Communication Experts, Sociologists, Researchers, Lawyers, Psychologists, Writers, Editors)

-Under these four scopes, we do not prefer to have more than 6 people from the same profession.
-That means there wouldn’t be more than 6 graphic designers, for instance, in Creative Industries scope.
 This network is mapped using an interactive interface called Graph Commons, which also happens to be an ATÖLYE alumni venture.
 The way we approach discipline diversity is inspired by how we embrace the transdisciplinarity.
 This vision could be reviewed in our Medium Post, Transdisciplinarity as an Intent in detail.

 Gender Balance: Since the beginning, we have been aiming for 1:1 gender ratio within our community.
 It is an equal number for males and females at the moment.